Jan 11th was my first visit to the House of Lords, having previously attended meetings in the House of Commons.

 The occasion of my visit was to facilitate a discussion around racism in education as one of seven topics covered, aimed at harnessing social capital within Black communities and encouraging active participation in politics to drive social change.

-The inspired event was organised and hosted by two non-profit organisations Get-In Westminster (Mems Ayinla) and Model Westminster (Anwulika Elliott), established by young, educated women of colour who having experienced racial inequality in their own educational journeys, use their knowledge to effect change.
+The inspired event was organised and hosted by Mems Ayinla and Anwulika Elliott, young, educated Black women who having experienced racial inequality in their own educational journeys, use their knowledge to effect change.

 As facilitators we managed the dialogue with attendees who were organised into groups, moving through each over the course of the evening.
 Discussions explored a variety of key issues that impact Black students and academics in higher education: the attainment gap, admission practices, mental health facilities in universities, representation in senior leadership and funding.